M-0923/wad203-mid-term-project-fake-store-snowperson/CONTRIBUTING.md

 # Contributing to the Project
 Thank you for your interest in contributing to the project!
 We welcome all contributions.
 Please read the following guidelines before making a contribution.
-_Note: This document is adapted from [a version](https://github.com/M-0923/wad202-final-project-nick/blob/main/CONTRIBUTING.md) originally created by [@uskayyyyy](https://github.com/uskayyyyy), with modifications to suit our project's needs.
-Thank you!_
+_Note: This document is adapted from [a version](https://github.com/M-0923/wad202-final-project-nick/blob/main/CONTRIBUTING.md) originally created by [@hitohata](https://github.com/hitohata) and  [@uskayyyyy](https://github.com/uskayyyyy), with modifications to suit our project's needs.
+Thank you to both!_

 ## Table of Contents